0todd0000/tpataky.net/ja/_sources/Research/Equipment.txt

 24-node MacMini cluster.

-For parallel computation and and stochastic simulation.
+For parallel computation and and probabilistic simulation.